Nitroguanidine

-Nitroguanidine - sometimes abbreviated NGu - is a colorless, crystalline solid that melts at 257 °C and decomposes at 254 °C. Nitroguanidine is an extremely insensitive but powerful high explosive.
+Nitroguanidine - sometimes abbreviated NQ or NGu - is a colorless, crystalline solid that decomposes at 254 °C, without melting.
+Nitroguanidine is an extremely insensitive but powerful high explosive.
 Wetting it with > 20 wt.-% water effects desensitization from HD 1.1 down to HD 4.1 (flammable solid).

 Nitroguanidine is used as an energetic material, i.e., propellant or high explosive, precursor for insecticides, and for other purposes.

 Manufacture

 Nitroguanidine is produced worldwide on a large scale starting with the reaction of dicyandiamide (DCD) with ammonium nitrate to afford the salt guanidinium nitrate, which is then nitrated by treatment with concentrated sulfuric acid at low temperature.

-[C(NH2)3]NO3 → (NH2)2CNNO2 + H2O

-Nitroguanidine can also be generated by treatment of urea with ammonium nitrate (via the BMA process).
-However, owing to problems of reliability and safety, this process has never been commercialized despite its attractive economic features.
+The guanidinium nitrate intermediate may also be produced via the Boatright–Mackay–Roberts (BMR) process, in which molten urea is reacted with molten ammonium nitrate in the presence of silica gel.
+This process had been commercialized because of its attractive economic features.